 Secondly, apply to British Cycling for the necessary Road Licence as in most races it will be required and is free of charge for under 16’s.
 The licence is normally returned via your club.

 The following are the age related racing categories:-

-Under 8/Youth E, Under 10/Youth D, Under 12/Youth C, Under 14/Youth B and Under16/Youth A (see British Cycling Licence Categories for eligibility appropriate to the riders birthday).
+Under 8/Youth E, Under 10/Youth D, Under 12/Youth C, Under 14/Youth B, Under16/Youth A and Juniors (see British Cycling Licence Categories for eligibility appropriate to the riders birthday).

 Each age group has a gear restriction and this is routinely checked at youth road/circuit events most times before a race.
 The maximum gear that can be selected and used on a bike must be within the stated roll back distance covered by one full crank revolution.
 Please note that a gear check may also follow for the top three placed racers or at random, and it is this scrutineering which will actually determine qualification or not.
 Also, the permanent roll out markings presented at some circuits may get you to enter a race, only for a later independent check marked out by the race organisers to deem disqualification.
 The default response to any appeal to a race commissaire is usually met with “it’s in the rulebook”.
 Do your own independent check, for even switching tyre size or manufacturer will affect the roll-out and remember spare rear wheels as you may change them out during a race.

 Meters [Youth E = 5.10] [Youth D = 5.40] [Youth C = 6.05] [Youth B = 6.45] [Youth A = 6.93] [Juniors = 7.93] [Junior gear restrictions will end 1 Jan 2023]